 We returned after our walk for cake and coffee.
-My daughter was embarrassed to see one of her school teachers sitting on the table next to us, particularly as we were a good hour’s drive from home.
+My daughter was embarrassed to see one of her school teachers sitting on the table next to us, particularly as we were an hour’s drive from home.
 I, on the other hand, was happy to see that the tearoom offered a selection of 3 smaller size cakes for £3.95.
 Perfect for me as I can never make up my mind.
 I chose fruit, carrot and chocolate cakes to share with the kids.
-If I’d been a proper food blogger I’d have Instagrammed the cakes, but I only thought about this after I’d ate them.
-You’ll just have to take my word that they were all delicious, a perfect end to our afternoon walk.
+You’ll have to take my word that they were all delicious, a perfect end to our afternoon walk.

 - We followed the Bourton-on-the-Water and Wyck Rissington Jubilee walk.
 It’s 4 miles long and flat so easy to do with children.
 There are loads of cafés, pubs and other facilities available in Bourton.